S-Yaghouti/Dropdown/README.md

 ### Example Use Case:

-Here’s an example of how you can integrate the Dropdown component into your project:
+Here’s an example of how you can integrate the `dropdown` component into your project:

 1. Import the **dropdown** component in a javascript file.